Statistical Tests for Large Tree-structured Data: Numerical illustrations

-Using the total path length, scaled by the estimate of the variance, of an $L$-tree constructed by choosing various percentages of leaves at random as the test statistic, the $F$ test from Theorem \ref{gof2} rejected the null hypothesis of equality of distribution, at 1\% significance level, between the long and short survival time groups, and failed to reject $H_0$ when the labels were randomly permuted.
-Details are reported in Table \ref{test-results}.
-The Permutation test provided identical results for the same test statistic at 2000, 5000 and 10000 permutations.
+Using the total path length, scaled by the estimate of the variance, of an $L$-tree constructed by choosing various percentages of leaves at random as the test statistic, the $F$ test from Theorem \ref{gof2} rejected the null hypothesis of equality of distribution, at 1\% significance level, between the groups with long versus short survival times, and failed to reject $H_0$ when the labels were randomly permuted.
+Within each group, when two subgroups were randomly chosen and compared for group differences, the test failed reject the null hypothesis of equality of distribution at 1 \% significance level.
+Details are reported in Table \ref{test-results} for the comparison of groups with long versus short survival times, and within groups with survival times.
+Note that the choice of the proportion of leaves used to construct the $L$-trees does not seem to affect the conclusions of the test.
+This is particularly encouraging since computation of $L$-trees from observed trees can be computationally expensive.
+The permutation test provided identical results for the same test statistic at 2000, 5000 and 10000 permutations.
 Importantly, the conclusions of the tests were unaltered when the linkage function was changed.
-Scientifically, this points to the existence of significant tumour heterogeneity among patients with different durations of survival.
+Scientifically, this points to the existence of significant GBM tumor heterogeneity among patients with different durations of survival.